What’s Better, A Balloon Note Or Stepped Payments?

 Once again seller financing offers much more opportunity for buyer and seller to negotiate.
 While some of the insights offered by banks are helpful in structuring seller financing, you are not limited by the same restrictions.

-My Business Notes page adds a lot more to this topic.
-Stepped paymnets fit right into that process.
 Stepped payments could be just what a business seller and buyer need to use to put a deal together.
-But they could result in a longer note than the seller wants, or a higher monthly payment than the buyer can afford.
-In order to sell the note the business seller should be prepared to accept a partial sale.
-But that is common for the purchase of business notes.
-And stepped payments provide an opportunity to avoid a balloon payment.
-So what works depends on the needs of buyer and seller.
+But stepped payments could result in a longer note than the seller wants, or a higher monthly payment than the buyer can afford.
+So adjust the terms to find a workable solution.

 Conclusion